Olatubosun/rocksdb.docs/Leveled-Compaction.md

 ![](https://github.com/facebook/rocksdb/blob/gh-pages-old/pictures/post_l0_compaction.png)

-In this case, we will pick at least one file and merge it with the overlapping range of L2.
+In this case, we will pick at least one file from L1 and merge it with the overlapping range of L2.
 The result files will be placed in L2:

 ![](https://github.com/facebook/rocksdb/blob/gh-pages-old/pictures/pre_l1_compaction.png)